ammar3443/Fuzz-Pedal/README.md

 # Fuzz-Pedal

-The fuzz guitar pedal produces a distorted sound, hence the name fuzz pedal.
-To achieve this effect, two common emitter transistors are connected in cascade.
-Both transistors have their emitter regions grounded.

-In this project I am using PNP transistors, but NPN transistors can be substituted with modifications to the circuit of course.
+What is a fuzz pedal?
+What is a guitar pedal?

+A guitar pedal is a device that can alter the sound of electronic instruments, namely electric guitars.
+There are several types of gguitar pedals such as overdrive, distortion, fuzz, delay, phaser, buffer, the list goes on.
+If you play games, think of it like a mod for your game that can enahnce or alter your gameplay experience, in the same way guitar pedals can bring unique sounds to the musician.

+The fuzz guitar pedal produces a sound akin to a faulty amplifier (I believe faulty components also led to this pedal being "discovered").
+Have you ever heard someone talk into a mic and someone tells them their mic is clipping?
+Well with a fuzz pedal, that is what we are trying to achieve to a certain extent.

 ![image](https://github.com/ammar3443/Fuzz-Pedal/assets/124750847/7b19b68a-85c5-4b4b-997f-30a442044553)

 The image above is the circuit we will implement.
 The input audio jack is connected to the 2.2uF capacitor.
 The output jack is connected to potentiometer X2.
+In this project I am using PNP transistors, but NPN transistors can be substituted with modifications to the circuit of course.
 Component list:

 1       0.01 uF,